 Observe for Leaks

 Once you’ve tightened the bolts equally to achieve a firm, wobble-free seal, your work is usually done.
 However, it’s good practice to watch for leaks between the toilet tank and the bowl over the next 24 hours.
-If water is pooling on the bathroom floor around the toilet in this time, it is typically a sign of a leaking toilet.
+If water is pooling on the bathroom floor around the toilet at this time, it is typically a sign of a leaking toilet.

 - After securing the tank to the bowl, keep an eye out for water leaking onto the ground from a bad seal.

-- Verify that any leaks are coming from the tank before tightening tank bolts.
+- Verify that any leaks are coming from the tank before tightening the tank bolts.
 In a new toilet install the leak may be coming from between the toilet flange and the floor.

 - If the leak is coming from the tank, follow the previous steps to gradually tighten the bolts safely.

 If your toilet is leaking, carefully tighten the bolts that hold the tank to the bowl.
 Then, clean up any leaking water and observe for the next 24 hours.
 Once the toilet stops leaking, your job is complete.
+For additional coverage, we recommend using Vivint’s water sensors as part of their home security system to instantly be notified of any leaking, without you needing to be there.

 How Much Should You Tighten Toilet Tank Bolts?